honest comparison

 Migrating from Walla

-Walla-to-Junocal migrations are clean because the data models are similar and both tools share the same primitives (pick-a-spot, broadcast-claim waitlist, four-mode cancellation policies).
+Walla-to-Junocal migrations are clean because the data models are similar and both tools share the same building blocks (pick-a-spot, a first-to-claim waitlist, four-mode cancellation policies).
 We migrate the full client list with profile data, complete booking history, active memberships with current period and pause status, class packs with credits remaining, intake forms with completion status, email opt-in status, and pick-a-spot assignments.
 The favorite-spot data carries across, so clients whose preferred reformer is remembered on Walla will have the same preference on Junocal from day one.
 The migration timeline is typically five business days from receipt of the Walla export to live cutover, with cutover usually on a Sunday evening.
-The branded booking experience is the area that requires the most attention during migration: Walla's branded booking add-on lives on a domain you control, and the Junocal storefront also runs on your domain (custom domain on Studio and Growth), so the customer-facing URL stays the same.
-The visual design of the booking page changes; the URL does not.
+The branded booking experience is the area that requires the most attention during migration: Walla's branded booking add-on lives on a domain you control, while the Junocal storefront lives at junocal.com/yourstudio.
+Most studios set up a simple redirect from their existing domain so clients still land in the right place.
+The visual design of the booking page changes, and so does the URL — we help you put the redirect in place at cutover.
 We typically run a parallel live preview on a staging subdomain so you can review the Junocal storefront design before the cutover.

 Questions